zaartix/job_cat/README.md

 - -p – MySQL password
 - -h – MySQL host
 - --help – which will output the above list of directives with details.
+# Test task 2
+## Logic Test
+Create a PHP script that is executed form the command line.
+The script should:
+- Output the numbers from 1 to 100
+- Where the number is divisible by three (3) output the word “foo”
+- Where the number is divisible by five (5) output the word “bar”
+- Where the number is divisible by three (3) and (5) output the word “foobar”
+- Only be a single PHP file
+## Example
+An example output of the script would look like:
+1, 2, foo, 4, bar, foo, 7, 8, foo, bar, 11, foo, 13, 14, foobar ...
+## Deliverable
+The deliverable for this task is a PHP script called foobar.php.
+Please include this script in the same source control as the script test.

 # Result
 This is the result of a test task for one of the employers.
 The name of the employer is hidden for privacy reasons of their test tasks.